glangmead/longhead/content/posts/2023-08-28-talbott-review.md

 > There is no neat algorithm for either carving or sailing a little wooden boat in the usual, childlike manner -- and yet these activities offer a great deal of worthwhile experience, from which a later appreciation of mathematics and engineering can most healthily arise.

 He spends some time, and some eloquent writing, describing what a healthy and connected existence might look like.
-He, and Owen Barfield, feel that we has such a life during the middle ages (in a narrow western sense, naturally).
-We lived in harmony with our stories, with nature, and with words we felt to live in an integrated whole with the world, not mere tokens split away from it.
+He, and Owen Barfield, feel that we had such a life during the middle ages (in a narrow western sense, naturally).
+We lived in harmony with our stories, with nature, and with words.
+Words we felt lived in an integrated whole with the world, not mere tokens split away from it.

 > Before the scientific revolution the world was more like a garment men wore about them than a stage on which they moved